philippmuench/plasmidminer/README.md

 ## install
 you may want use virtualenv:

 `virtualenv env`
 `source env/bin/activate`

-to install plasmidminer just type
-`python setup.py install`
+to install plasmidminer just type: `python setup.py install`

 tested with python 2.7.12